Want to share a positive story about a Halifax Regional Police officer? Or maybe you have concerns regarding your interaction with an officer?

 How long do I have to file a complaint?

-You must file your complaint within six months of the incident which gave rise to the complaint.
-Under no circumstances will your complaint be considered if it is not filed within six months of the incident.
+You must file your complaint within one year (12 months) of the incident which gave rise to the complaint.

 How do I file a complaint?